university-of-york/uoy-design-patterns/readme.md

 To work on the front-end designs, run `grunt dev` in the terminal.
 This will create the active templates and start a local server, which will live reload as you code.

-If you amend the markup for a component, you must update the documentation comment in the SCSS.
-This will keep the style guide up-to-date.

-## Building for deployment
+## Building the documentation

-Running a `grunt build` task will create a `build` directory, which will contain the minified CSS, the uglified JS and the optimised images ready to deploy to a server.
+Running a `grunt build` task will create a `build` directory, which will contain the minified CSS, the uglified JS, the optimised images and the HTML pages ready to deploy to a server.

+**TODO: in development**
-## Building the style guide
+## Building for live deployment

-To redeploy the style guide, run `grunt docs`.
-It will run a build process and then create the documentation .
+To build for live deployment, run `grunt live`.
+It will run a build process juyst with the CSS, JS and images, but no HTML.

-**TODO:** Get the `docs` task to upload the style guide to a server.

 ## A note about development